 We have a \$500 million revolving corporate credit facility which matures on Feb.
-1, 2017 that has an accordion feature which allows us, with the consent of the administrative agent and issuing agents, to increase the capacity of the facility to \$750 million.
+1, 2017, that has an accordion feature which allows us, with the consent of the administrative agent and issuing agents, to increase the capacity of the facility to \$750 million.
 Borrowings are available under a base rate or various Eurodollar rate options.
 The interest costs associated with the letters of credit or borrowings under the agreement are determined based upon our credit ratings.
-At our current credit rating of BBB-, the margins for base rate borrowings, Eurodollar borrowings and letters of credit are 0.5 percent, 1.5 percent and 1.5 percent, respectively.
-A commitment fee is charged on the unused amount of the Revolving Credit Facility which is 0.25 percent based on current credit ratings.
+At our current credit rating of BBB equivalent, the margins for base rate borrowings, Eurodollar borrowings and letters of credit are 0.375 percent, 1.375 percent and 1.375 percent, respectively.
+A commitment fee is charged on the unused amount of the Revolving Credit Facility which is 0.20 percent based on current credit ratings.

 Our Revolving Credit Facility at Dec.
-31, 2012 had the following borrowings, outstanding letters of credit and available capacity (in millions):
+31, 2013, had the following borrowings, outstanding letters of credit and available capacity (in millions):

 Current Borrowings at Letters of Credit at Available Capacity at Credit Facility Expiration Capacity Dec.
-31, 2012 Dec.
-31, 2012 Dec.
-31, 2012 Revolving Credit Facility Feb.
-1, 2017 \$ 500.0 \$ 127.0 \$ 36.3 \$ 336.6
+31, 2013 Dec.
+31, 2013 Dec.
+31, 2013 Revolving Credit Facility Feb.
+1, 2017 \$ 500 \$ 83 \$ 22 2 \$ 395

 The Revolving Credit Facility contains customary affirmative and negative covenants, such as limitations on the creation of new indebtedness and on certain liens, restrictions on certain transactions, and maintaining a recourse leverage ratio not to exceed 0.65 to 1.00.
 Subject to applicable cure periods, a violation of any of these covenants would constitute an event of default that entitles the lenders to terminate their remaining commitments and accelerate all principal and interest outstanding.
-Under the Revolving Credit Facility, our recourse leverage ratio is the ratio of our recourse debt, letters of credit and guarantees issued over our total capital which includes the balance in the numerator plus our net worth.
+Under the Revolving Credit Facility, our recourse leverage ratio is the ratio of our recourse debt, letters of credit and guarantees issued to our total capital, which is the sum of our recourse debt, letters of credit and guarantees plus our net worth.
 We were in compliance with these covenants as of Dec.
-31, 2012.
+31, 2013.